JihyeonJeong129/JihyeonJeong129.github.io/_projects/lg-aimers.md

 ---
 layout: page
-title: project 6
+title: LG-Aimers
-description: a project with no image
+description: an other project with a background image and giscus comments
-img:
+img: assets/img/9.jpg
-importance: 4
+importance: 2
-category: fun
+category: Data Analytics
+giscus_comments: true
 ---

 Every project has a beautiful feature showcase page.